 - 1 cup milk (I used soy milk)

-2 tbsp sweet rice flour (I didn’t have this, so I ground 2 tbsp of Arborio rice until it was very, very fine, and then measured 2 tbsp)
+- 2 tablespoon sweet rice flour (I didn't have this, so I ground 2 tablespoon of Arborio rice until it was very, very fine, and then measured 2 tablespoon)

-1 3/4 cup gluten-free flour (the book has a recipe for this, but I used Trader Joe’s)
+- 1 3/4 cup gluten-free flour (the book has a recipe for this, but I used Trader Joe's brand)

 Heat milk to 110F.
-Add yeast and 1 tbsp sugar (and 1 tbsp sweet rice flour, but I skipped that step).
+Add yeast and 1 tablespoon sugar (and 1 tablespoon sweet rice flour, but I skipped that step).
 Stir until yeast dissolves, and let rest for 10 minutes.
 Yeast should proof and double in size.
 Meanwhile, grease a 12-cup muffin pan.
 The recipe originally called for a square cupcake pan so you could make larger, square buns.